Production potential has been estimated to be in the range 1,000 to 4,000 bopd

 Trinidad operation now comprise of four main assets, the Goudron Field IPSC, the Icacos Oilfield, the Moruga North leases and the Cedros Peninsular leases.
 The Gourdon Oilfield (LGO 100%) lies between the East Moruga and Beach Marcelle fields in south-eastern Trinidad and has direct access to the Petrotrin oil export pipeline to the Pointe-a-Pierre refinery in western Trinidad.
 The field was originally discovered by Trinidad Leaseholding Limited in 1927 and was largely developed in its current form by Texaco between 1956 and 1986, when ownership passed to Petrotrin and its predecessors.
 A field reactivation contract (Incremental Production Service Contract or IPSC) was signed in late 2009 and this contract acquired by LGO in October 2012.
 The Icacos Oilfield (LGO 50%) lies on the Cedros Peninsular in southwest Trinidad and is surrounded by a number of LGO’s 100% owned petroleum leases.
 The North Moruga leases (LGO 49%) are held in partnership with Advance Oil (Trinidad) Limited and contain the existing proven Moruga North Oilfield and a number of unexplored associated fault blocks in the central portion of the Southern Ranges.

-Since the start of operations in 2012 LGO has more than doubled production
+Since the start of operations in 2012 LGO has increased production from 40 barrels of oil per day to around 300 barrels per day.

 The transfer of the Goudron IPSC was completed in October 2012 and production enhancement activity commenced immediately.
 LGO also published the results of an independent reserves evaluation of the field commissioned from Challenge Energy Limited in London.